Four4Two/fury-blockscout-build/README.md

-# Kava Blockscout Ethereum Explorer
+# Fury Blockscout Ethereum Explorer

-This repository contains a docker build for a Kava branded and configured Blockscout used to power explorer.kava.io.
+This repository contains a docker build for a Fury branded and configured Blockscout used to power explorer.fury.io.

 ## Usage